NahuFlores/nahuflores/README.md

 ✧ Experience working on projects using Flask, PHP, XAMPP, and MySQL
 ✧ I built a web app using Firebase (Auth + Firestore)
 ✧ Strong interest in web development, automation, and tooling
-✧ Learning and improving HTML, CSS, JavaScript, Python, Astro, and Tailwind
+✧ Learning and improving HTML, CSS, Astro and Tailwind
 ✧ Main languages: Python and JavaScript
-✧ Interested in building complete web platforms: frontend + backend + databases
+✧ Building full-stack web platforms from frontend to backend
-✧ In a complicated (but steadily improving) relationship with JavaScript
+✧ In a complicated (but steadily improving) relationship with JS
 ✧ Love metal, lofi and soft music
 ```
 <hr>